 Gere said Waltham has experience using local funds for rental assistance.
-The city uses HOME funds has a first/last security deposit program funded through HOME funds and WATCH uses city CPA funds to fund a rental vouhcer program as well as a small tenant assistance fund ($5,000) for helping people in crisis with housing for a few nights.
+The city uses HOME funds has a first/last security deposit program funded through HOME funds.
+WATCH uses city CPA funds to fund a rental voucher program and uses private donations and foundation grants to support a tenant assistance fund.

-According to the CPC Coalition newsletter, other towns that use CPA for rental assistance are Gloucester, Somerville and the Martha's Vineyard.
+According to the CPC Coalition newsletter, other towns that use or have used CPA for rental assistance are Somerville, Martha's Vineyard and Gloucester (until 2015).

 Why MHP community assistance is doing this